sofiberry/my-first-android-app/README.md

 ## This is My first android app using android studio

-- what does this simple mobile app do? the app is accepts an input from the user and calculates quality of service based on what kind of quality of service is the user needs
+- what does this simple mobile app do?
+ "\t"  <p>the app is accepts an input from the user and calculates quality of service based on what kind of quality of service is the user needs </p>

 <br />
 <div align="center" >
   <span margin="30px">